 With a mere 64 days to go until Britain is due to leave the EU, the government is no closer to securing a deal that can command support in Parliament.

-Whilst for many Brexiteers, leaving the EU was seen as a way to take control of the UK’s economic and political destiny, but with no discernible plan in place it seems Britain is, at present, a rudderless ship.
+For many Brexiteers, leaving the EU was seen as a way to take control of the UK’s economic and political destiny.

 As many UK-based companies keep on warning, there is nothing businesses hate more than uncertainty, and so far, Brexit seems to denote just that.